danyel-ii/cubixles_/docs/30-SECURITY/KNOWN_LIMITATIONS.md

 2. **ERC-721 heterogeneity**
    - `ownerOf` is assumed to be ERC-721 compliant.
 Non-compliant contracts may revert or return unexpected owners; mint will revert in those cases.

-3. **Router behavior is opaque**
+3. **PoolManager swap assumptions**
-   - Swap logic uses PoolManager `unlock` + `swap` without on-chain price bounds; swap outcomes depend on pool liquidity and hook behavior.
+   - Swap logic uses PoolManager `unlock` + `swap` and relies on a configured slippage cap; outcomes depend on pool liquidity and hook behavior.

 4. **$LESS token transfer assumptions**
    - The splitter assumes `IERC20.transfer` returns a boolean and reverts otherwise.